Viewing a property

 The landlord or letting agent may also ask you to pay letting fees (or ‘admin fees’).
 For example, to prepare the tenancy agreement or to hold a property for you whilst they check out any references (a ‘holding deposit‘).
 Many letting fees have been banned in Wales and it is an offence for a landlord or agent to try and charge them so always get advice before paying anything over.
 For more advice on which fees are banned, click here.

 Some landlords and agencies do not accept personal cheques as deposits or rent in advance.
 You might have to pay in cash or pay by standing order from your bank account.
 If you need to use cash get another person to go with you and always get a written receipt.

 Landlords often ask potential tenants to provide references to prove that you are reliable and will be able to afford the rent.
 This usually means providing bank details and/or a letter from your employer confirming employment.
-Sometimes landlords request character references or references from former landlords.
+Sometimes landlords ask for character references or references from former landlords.
 If you are taking on a tenancy for the first time, a landlord might accept a reference from a parent or guardian.

 You may be asked to provide a guarantor for the rent.
 This is more common for young people.
 A guarantor is someone who agrees to pay the rent if you do not.